 Enjoy the flavors of summer ANY time of year with this delicious key west grilled chicken recipe!
-This time of year fresh limes are inexpensive and this tasty recipe combines the flavors of fresh lime, zesty soy sauce, garlic and just a smidgeon of honey to make a fabulous marinade.
+This time of year fresh limes are inexpensive and this tasty recipe combines the flavors of fresh lime, zesty soy sauce, garlic and just a smidgen of honey to make a fabulous marinade.

 The wonderful part about this recipe is that it doesn’t take long for the meat to marinate, which means it’s a quick delicious throw together meal during the busy work week.
 It’s a versatile chicken recipe- the flavors of honey and lime are complemented well with a touch of garlic and cilantro.
 If you happen to have a bit of mango- a tablespoon or two finely minced impart a tropical flavor that can’t be beat!

 If you prefer a spicier kick to your chicken, you can substitute a red jalapeno pepper for the red bell pepper, the honey and jalapeno combine to create a delectable sweet heat that you’re sure to love!

 Here’s the low-down on how to throw these together!
 You’ll notice in the video that we use these handy bag holders to keep the chicken and marinade mess free.

 A quick note about the skewers, if you happen to be using wooden skewers, fill a tall glass with water and soak them for about 5-10 minutes prior to use.
 This ensures that they don’t catch on fire and burn up while they’re on the grill.
 For an added touch of flavor, you can add a teaspoon of smoke flavoring to the water while they soak.

 1 teaspoon minced garlic